igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
-Every ethers send to `Locked` will be lost.
+Every ether sent to `Locked` will be lost.

 ### Recommendation
 Remove the payable attribute or add a withdraw function.